© Blaublut Edition

 Margit Hiebl

-In common language use, we usually treat them as equivalent.
-Academically speaking, a gut feeling is more of a superficial, quick sense.
-Intuition, on the other hand, is real experiential knowledge.
-An inner perspective that lets us decide whether something is good or bad for us.
-That is more developed and much deeper.
+In common usage, we usually treat them as equivalent.
+Academically, gut feeling is more of a superficial, quick instinct.
+Intuition, on the other hand, is true experiential knowledge.
+An inner perspective that allows us to decide whether something is good or bad for us.
+It's more developed and much deeper.

 How does intuition arise?

-It is said that intuition is typically feminine, is that true?
+It is said that intuition is typically female, is that true?

-This is probably related to the fact that we allow intuition to varying degrees in different areas of life: When it comes to business, it is often denied.
-In matters of love or in private life, we are more willing to admit that we did not rely on facts.
-I believe intuition is more often attributed to women because even today business decisions are often connoted as male, while decisions related to love and feelings are associated with women.
-This is neither fair nor correct, because men can also decide very intuitively.
-And it has never been proven either.
-What is true, however, is that women are more likely to admit to having made intuitive decisions.
+I believe intuition is more often attributed to women because even today business decisions are frequently associated with masculinity, decisions involving love and emotion are assigned to women.
+This is neither fair nor correct, because men can also make very intuitive decisions.
+And it has never been proven otherwise.
+What is true, however, is that women are more likely to admit that they made an intuitive decision.

-Shouldn't intuition be used more often in business as well?
+Shouldn't intuition be used more often in business?

 Yes and no. Yes, when the situation becomes too complex.
-Because at a certain critical mass of arguments, we seem to check out mentally.
-Then it's better to reduce the complexity and say: Away with all the numbers and facts!
-Let's listen to our gut.
-What do we know from the past that is good for us?
+Because at a certain critical mass of arguments, we seem to step out of our minds.
+Then it is better to reduce the complexity and say: Get rid of all the numbers and facts!
+Let's listen to ourselves.
+What do we know from the past, what is good for us?

 And what speaks against it?

-When too many emotions are involved.
-Anger, sadness, but also exultant euphoria can cloud one's vision.
-It's better to sleep on it until the emotions have cooled down.
-If you still stand by the decision then, the inner voice becomes more audible again.
+When too many Emotions are involved.
+Anger, sadness, but also sky-high euphoria can cloud your judgment.
+It’s better to sleep on it until the emotions have cooled down.
+If you still stand by the decision, the inner voice becomes more audible again.

 Are there also physical signals?

-The heartbeat, the butterflies in the stomach, the hairs on the neck standing up—it's called somatic marking.
-This makes a feeling so strong in consciousness that it can no longer be ignored.
-That's probably the point: So that we don't overlook intuition, it is occasionally physically marked, making it more impactful.
+The Heartbeat, the butterflies in the stomach, the hairs on the neck standing up – it's called somatic marking.
+This brings a feeling so strongly into awareness that it cannot be ignored.
+That is probably the idea behind it: so that we do not overlook intuition, it is occasionally marked physically, making it more impressive.

 Is intuition learnable?

 Yes, but only to some extent.
-Someone who has been socialized to derive security from arguments and facts throughout their life will not become a gut person.
-But they can learn to free themselves somewhat from information and give more attention to the inner voice.
+Someone who has been socialized in their life to gain security through arguments and facts will not become a gut person.
+But they can learn to free themselves a bit from information and give more attention to the inner voice.
 And practice listening to it.
-Then you quickly realize that this can also be a reliable source, and you don't always have to make things difficult for yourself.
+Then you quickly realize that it can also be a reliable source and that you don't always have to make it difficult for yourself.

-There is no special technique, but there must be a willingness to allow intuition.
-For this, I need to open the fine channel between myself and my experiences.
+There is no specific technique, but there must be a willingness to allow intuition.
+To do this, I must open the fine channel between myself and my experiences.

 How do you do that?